helm/charts/stable/kong/README.md

 is not exposed outside the Pod, so only the controller can interact with it.
-We intend to add RBAC to this container in the future after updating the controller to add support for storing its RBAC token in a Secret, as currently it would need to be stored in plain-text.
+We intend to add RBAC to this container in the future after updating the controller to add support for storing its RBAC token in a Secret, as currently it would need to be stored in plaintext.
 RBAC is still enforced on the admin API of the main deployment when using the ingress controller, as that admin API *is* accessible outside the Pod.